djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

                         }
 # Chapter 4 : Understanding Ownership
 ## 4.1 What is Ownership
-    Enable rust to make memory safety guarantess without a garbage collector.
+    Enable Rust to make memory safety guarantess without a garbage collector.
-    Set of rules that governs how a rust program manages memory Ways to manage memory
+    Set of rules that governs how a Rust program manages memory Ways to manage memory
             Garbage collection
             Manually manage memory